How can a Psychologist help people with disabilities?

 Psychologists generally start their approach by completing an assessment and understanding the needs of the client.

-Assessment may be for a variety of purpose including:
+Assessment may be for a variety of purposes, including:

 The psychologist may assess clients with disabilities to progress in these areas: